Season 1, Episode 32

 Lorne Brown:

 And for the blood flow, a lot of the research that I’ve seen on acupuncture for blood flow was done with electrical stem acupuncture.
-If somebody’s going through an IVF cycle, do you tend to use electrical stem as part of your practice or do you have different styles that you don’t use the electrical stem?
+If somebody’s going through an IVF cycle, do you tend to use an electrical stem as part of your practice or do you have different styles that you don’t use the electrical stem?

 Jeremy Pulsifer:

-Well, electrical stem can be a stronger intervention and in some instances, perhaps if the patient is deficient or we can use more subtile means, perhaps it isn’t indicated, but in most situations I find that the use of electro acupuncture powerfully increases the outcome.
+Well, the electrical stem can be a stronger intervention and in some instances, perhaps if the patient is deficient or we can use more subtle means, perhaps it isn’t indicated, but in most situations I find that the use of electro acupuncture powerfully increases the outcome.
 I like to quote another Jeremy.
 There’s a Jeremy who works in Montclair who’s quite well known, Jeremy Steiner, and I want to make sure that I’m referencing the people that I’m speaking for here.
 Electrons are a benevolent medicine, right.
 People think of exogenous electricity as something like foreign or alien to the body that’s somehow injurious or scorching.
 And instead, we look at electrons, right, the pulsing of billions upon billions of electrons across the surface, creating a current that they’re the foundation of matter.
 With protons and neutrons, they are an aspect of the atomic substructure.
 They are the ground of reality.
 Even though they have these capricious, changeable qualities, they’re a part of matter.

-Rather than looking it as exogenous or externally applied danger, it’s actually nourishment, right?
+Rather than looking at it as exogenous or externally applied danger, it’s actually nourishment, right?
 It’s quite like photons.
 It’s light.
 It’s the introduction of power and energy into the system.
 And we are electrical beings.
 We have electrochemical reactions and electromagnetic resonances that emanate from the brain and the heart and the eyes.
 And so that’s one of our currencies of energy.
 And so when we introduce the power of that light of matter, again, things optimize in ways that are probably unheralded and unexpected.
-I see empirical evidence in the clinic every day of dramatic changes in the outcomes when estim is used, as we call it.
+I see empirical evidence in the clinic every day of dramatic changes in the outcomes when e-stim is used, as we call it.

 Lorne Brown: